VishKhandelwal/Electric-Vehicle-Population-Dashboard/README.md

 # Electric-Vehicle-Population-Dashboard
 **Overview**

-\nThis project is an interactive Excel dashboard designed to analyze and visualize Electric Vehicle (EV) population data.
+This project is an interactive Excel dashboard designed to analyze and visualize Electric Vehicle (EV) population data.
 It leverages VBA (Visual Basic for Applications) and macros to automate data processing, filtering, and visualization, making data exploration efficient and user-friendly.

 **Features**

-\n✅ Dynamic Dashboard – Interactive charts and tables for quick insights ✅ Automated Data Processing – Macros to clean and update data seamlessly ✅ User-friendly Navigation – Easy-to-use buttons and dropdowns for filtering ✅ Customizable Reports – Generate automated reports with a single click
+✅ Dynamic Dashboard – Interactive charts and tables for quick insights ✅ Automated Data Processing – Macros to clean and update data seamlessly ✅ User-friendly Navigation – Easy-to-use buttons and dropdowns for filtering ✅ Customizable Reports – Generate automated reports with a single click